Luke-514/StarCitizen-Setting-backup-and-restore/README.md

 1.&nbsp;Download the batch file.
 &emsp;(the Eng version is no different from the Jpn version except for the language)
-&emsp;(old is the previous version Please use it if you encounter problems with the current version)
 2.&nbsp;Run the file at any location.
 3.&nbsp;Enter either Backup or Restore, whichever you want to implement (can be b or r)
 4.&nbsp;Live or PTU, enter the version you want to implement (can be l or p)